Why is Thames Water in so much trouble?

 Thames Water may have to be taken over by the government if it runs out of money.

-But why is the UK largest water company facing a crisis - and are other firms facing similar problems?
+But why is the UK's largest water company facing a crisis - and are other firms facing similar problems?

 How did Thames Water end up with so much debt?